sergeynordicresults/sergeynordicresults.github.io/index.md

       an array `[0.0, 0.5]` which is the location of eyes for example OR just a one number DO_I_SEE_A_DOG (probability from 0.0 to 1.0)

-    1. FOR EXAMPLE your neural network outputted DO_I_SEE_A_DOG probablity 0.0 on an image with a dog.
-You know the probablity should be 1.0.
+    1. FOR EXAMPLE your neural network outputted DO_I_SEE_A_DOG probability 0.0 on an image with a dog.
+You know the probability should be 1.0.
 HOW TO UPDATE WEIGHTS so that is outputs 1.0 number?
     2. You make a copy of your neural network, You update RANDOMLY the weights, +0.1 to one weight, -0.1 to other weight of axon
     3. IF new neural network weights a better THEN replace old "brain" with new "brain" ELSE discard "new" brain, try again to create a "new" brain.